-When a change in Principal Investigator/Project Director on a sponsored project becomes necessary, sponsor approval/notification may be required.
-Requests to change a PD/PI should be routed to the Vice Chancellor for Research from the Department/Division/School/Laboratory for processing.
-The request should include the name of the nominated replacement, along with a current biographical sketch and a full justification for the requested change.

-The OSP will submit the request to the sponsor, if required, and will update the contract file.
-In the event of a sponsor objection to the nominated replacement, OSP will contact the requesting campus department.
+When a change in Principal Investigator/Project Director on a sponsored project becomes necessary, sponsor approval is required.
+Requests to change a PI/PD should be routed to the OSP Post-Award Specialist by submitting a the required OSP Change of PI/PD Form.
+The request should include the name of the nominated replacement, a current biographical sketch, and a full justification for the requested change.
+The OSP will submit the request to the sponsor.
+If a sponsor objects to the nominated replacement, the OSP will contact the requesting campus department.

-Project closeout is an administrative process that is handled by the Post-Award Specialist assigned within the Office of Sponsored Programs (OSP).
+Project closeout is an administrative process that is handled by the Post-Award Specialist assigned within the OSP.
 A pre-closeout review is conducted to verify the project's status.
-The Post-Award Specialist then issues a Notice of Project Closeout and a Patent and Subcontract Questionnaire when applicable.
 The notice of project closeout indicates the required closeout actions and is distributed to the project director, accounting office, and others as appropriate.
 The requirements for project closeout are established by contractual provision and/or agency regulations.